bvinsite/slate/source/includes/_release_history.md

 ### Compatibility

- - Paginated responses are _only_ allowed to user either number/size for paged pagination, or offset/limit for offset pagination
+Paginated responses are _only_ allowed to user either number/size for paged pagination, or offset/limit for offset pagination.
+Specifying parameters for both stratgies will result in an error response.

 ### Features